 There is one double bed with a single bunk above it on one side of the room and two single bunks on the other side.

 There is a kettle and toaster and all the cups, plates, pans, cutlery etc. you should need for your stay but if you're not sure about what to bring just ask.
 Dogs are allowed in the Bothy too.
-The Bothy is £60.00 per night to hire.
+The Bothy is £70.00 per night to hire Sun to Thurs and £85 per night Friday & Saturday

 In recent years there has been a trend towards 'Glamping' sites and while we do offer some alternative accomodation on site, the overall experience we hope, still has a 'proper' camping feel.